heytz/guide/content/build-tool.md

 <h3 id="concatenate-and-minify">Combines and minifies code</h3>

 Another important feature of the Meteor build tool is that it automatically concatenates and minifies all of your files in production mode.
 This is enabled by the `standard-minifiers` package, which is in all Meteor apps by default.
 If you need different minification behavior, you can replace this package.
-Below, we'll talk about how to switch out your minifier to add PostCSS to your build process.
+Below, we'll talk about how to [switch out your minifier to add PostCSS to your build process](#postcss).

 <h3 id="dev-vs-prod">Development vs. production</h3>

 Running an app in development is all about fast iteration time.
 All kinds of different parts of your app are handled differently and instrumented to enable better reloads and debugging.
 In production, the app is reduced to just the necessary code, and functions like a regular Node.js app.
 Therefore, you shouldn't run your app in production by running the `meteor` command.
-Instead, run `meteor build` and then deploy the resulting app bundle.
-Read more in the [production deployment article](XXX).
+Instead, follow the directions in the [production deployment article](deployment.html#custom-deployment).

 <h2 id="using-packages">Using community packages</h2>

 Building an application completely from scratch is a tall order.
 This is one of the main reasons you might consider using Meteor in the first place - you can focus on writing the code that is specific to your app, instead of reinventing wheels like user login and data synchronization.
 To streamline your workflow even further, it makes sense to use community packages from Atmosphere and NPM.
 Many of these packages are recommended in the guide, and you can find more in the online directories.

-<h4 id="bower">A note about Bower<h4>

-Don't use Bower XXX link to some article explaining that people are moving to NPM for client-side JS and original maintainer left?
-Uri will find an article and help write justification here

 <h3 id="atmosphere">Atmosphere</h3>